imixs/imixs-marty/src/site/markdown/services/index.md

 # Imixs-Marty - Services

-Imixs-Marty provides a set of service (EJB) to extend the Imixs-Workflow engine.
+Services provided by the Imixs-Marty project extend the functionality of the Imixs-Workflow engine.
+The services are implemented either as  stateless EJBs or Interceptor classes.